jelenastricak/jelenastricak.dev/md-articles/digital_council.md

-# I Tried Every AI Model to Find ‘The Best One.’
-Here’s Why I Use Five Instead
-**A historian’s journey from tech-illiterate to running a multi-AI workflow that actually works**
-**Jelena Stricak** · *7 min read · Aug 16, 2025*

 ---
+cover: /images/digital_council.png
+---

+# I Tried Every AI Model to Find 'The Best One.'
+Here's Why I Use Five Instead

+*Aug 16, 2025*

+*A historian's journey from tech-illiterate to running a multi-AI workflow that actually works*

-## AI is our Future
+**AI is our Future**
 Last Tuesday at 3 AM, I had seven browser tabs open: Perplexity Pro arguing with me about ethnicity in Roman provinces Dalmatia and Pannonia, DeepSeek walking me through a personal crisis, Claude Opus 4 generating a quiz app, and Gemini attempting (and failing) to answer basic history questions.
 My Echo Dot chimed in: “Jelena, you haven’t moved in two hours.
 Time to stretch.”

 This chaos wasn’t a one-time occurrence.
 It’s my daily reality — and the uncomfortable truth I’ve finally accepted after two years of searching for the perfect AI assistant.

-### The Great AI Hunt: When Optimism Met Reality
+**The Great AI Hunt: When Optimism Met Reality**
 My transformation from technologically illiterate historian to AI obsessive began on Christmas 2022.
 While grading student essays, I noticed something strange: impeccable papers with odd grammatical patterns, confidently stated historical inaccuracies, and that peculiar ChatGPT flavor — technically correct but somehow soulless.
 That discovery sent me down a rabbit hole I’m still tumbling through.

 As someone who once prided myself on dusty books and handwritten notes, the shift was seismic.
 My tiny library, where stacks of books still threaten to bury me alive, became command central for a different kind of research.
 The obsessive nature that once had me forgetting to eat while researching Spartan military tactics now had me testing every AI model I could access.